-Cinnamon Chocolate Cake is intensely chocolatey with a hint of spice.
+Cinnamon chocolate cake is intensely chocolatey with a hint of spice.
 This fudgy cake pairs so well with the piquant, mellow sweetness that is salted honey buttercream.
 This layer cake is hard to resist any time of year but the spice and the honey frosting are so perfectly in tune with the cooler months.

 I am a sucker for a layer cake.
 Especially when it involves chocolate and buttercream.
 So to celebrate my birthday a few weeks ago I baked this cinnamon chocolate cake with salted honey buttercream (gasp).

-It’s been on the cards for a while and I think I’ve shown remarkable restraint right through January by impatiently waiting for February to roll around along with a good excuse to bake it.
+It’s been on the cards for a while and I think I’ve shown remarkable restraint right through January by waiting for February to roll around along with a good excuse to bake it.

 What is Salted Honey Buttercream?